dadamsuk/training/README.md

-training
+Training
 ========

-Scratch repo for sharing training materials
+Scratch repo for sharing training materials.
+May be deleted at any time.